 When I told a friend I was writing about Gone Again, he asked (only half-jokingly), “Does anybody listen to any of her albums besides that first one?”
 I took the bait, responding with mock indignation and a shove in the arm.
 But I knew what he meant; Horses, Smith’s legendary 1975 debut LP, changed countless lives—mine included—in its 43 minutes of proto-punk poetry.
 It’s still, after all, the record most associated with her.

 After Horses and three subsequent career-defining records in the 1970s, Smith stepped away from the spotlight into suburban Michigan, taking time off to raise a family with husband Fred “Sonic” Smith.
 She reappeared after nearly a decade with 1988’s Dream of Life, hailed at the time as her “comeback” album.
-Whereas Smith’s ’70s collections dealt with personal poetics—exploring themes of sexuality, religion, and mysticism—Dream of Life contained a call to collective action via anthems like “People Have the Power” and “Where Duty Calls”.
-The songs on Dream of Life were sonically different due largely to Fred’s collaboration and co-production.
-His songs were straight-ahead rockers with a conventional structure; with the added sheen of Jimmy Iovine’s production, they would be at home on any late ’80s mainstream rock record.
-It’s a solid effort, sure, but a triumphant “comeback” it was not.
+Whereas Smith’s ’70s collections dealt with personal poetics, exploring themes of sexuality, religion, and mysticism, Dream of Life contained a call to collective action via anthems like “People Have the Power” and “Where Duty Calls”.
+The songs on Dream of Life were sonically different as well, due in large part to Fred’s collaboration and co-production.
+Fred’s songs were straight-ahead rockers with a conventional structure, and with the added sheen of Jimmy Iovine’s production, would be at home on any late-80s mainstream rock record.
+It’s a solid effort, but a triumphant “comeback” it was not.

-Eight years would pass between Dream of Life and Gone Again, which was also framed as a “comeback” release when it came out in 1996.
-(Of course, I’m not sure how many years must elapse between albums for the next one to be designated a “comeback”.)
-However, this time, Smith was not coming back from domestic idyll; instead, she was coming back from several great losses.
+Eight years would pass between Dream of Life and Gone Again, which was also framed as a “comeback” album when it was released in 1996 (I’m not sure how many years must elapse between albums for the next one to be designated a “comeback”).
+This time, however, Smith was not coming back from domestic idyll, but from great loss.
 Specifically, her dear friend and fellow traveler, Robert Mapplethorpe, succumbed to AIDS in 1989; Patti Smith Group pianist Richard Sohl died of a heart attack in 1990; Fred died of sudden heart failure in late 1994; and only weeks later, Smith’s brother, Todd, suffered a fatal stroke.
 In addition, Kurt Cobain— whom Smith had never met yet recognized as a kindred spirit—killed himself in 1994.

 Fred’s other songwriting credit is the title track.
 It leads off the album but was the last song to be recorded, and it’s the last piece of music he wrote before his death.
 Originally conceived as a paean to the Native American spirit, when Patti later wrote the words, they became an homage to “the warrior who fell”.
 The lyrics are a shamanistic incantation of life lost: “One last breath, lick of flame / Spirit moaned, spirit shed / The heavens fed man’s own kin / Grips the sky and he’s gone again.”

-“About a Boy” is the eulogy for Cobain (the title is a reference to Nirvana’s “About a Girl”), which fittingly plumbs the depths in an eight-minute grungy dirge jam.
+“About a Boy” is the eulogy for Cobain (the title’s a reference to Nirvana’s “About a Girl”), which fittingly plumbs the depths in an eight-minute, grungy dirge jam.
+The song is usually a skip for me, because of its sameness throughout and its heavy-metal sludge guitars.
 Admittedly, though, the song is usually a skip for me because of its sustained sameness and heavy metal sludge guitars.
-On “My Madrigal”, Smith sings mournfully about her wedding vows, and understandably so.
-After all, “Til death do us part” is an abstract pledge until one partner dies; then, it can feel like betrayal.
+On “My Madrigal”, Smith sings mournfully about her wedding vows.
+“Til death do us part” is an abstract pledge until one partner dies, then it can feel like betrayal.
 The raw, funereal emotion of the tune is hard to hear, but there’s something about its purity that makes the listener want to bear witness.
 Luis Resto’s piano gives it a wistful air, too, but unfortunately, the schmaltzy drums do the song a disservice.